clearlinux/clear-linux-documentation/source/guides/maintenance/resource-limits.rst

    ulimit -S -n <NUMBER>

 See :command:`man limits.conf` for details.

 Service limits
 ==============

-Resource limits for services started with systemd units do not follow normal user limits because the process is started in a seperate `Linux control group (cgroup) <https://www.kernel.org/doc/Documentation/cgroup-v2.txt>`_ Linux cgroups associate related process groups and provide resource accounting.
+Resource limits for services started with systemd units do not follow normal user limits because the process is started in a separate `Linux control group (cgroup) <https://www.kernel.org/doc/Documentation/cgroup-v2.txt>`_ Linux cgroups associate related process groups and provide resource accounting.

 Resource limits for individual systemd services can be controlled inside their unit files or its configuration drop-in directory with the resource Limit